-Level Campervan, Happy Campervan
+Level Campervan, Happy Camper

 Have you ever tried to sleep on a bed that’s at an angle?
-How about cooking on an uneven surface.
+How about cooking on an uneven surface?

-How about when your shower won’t drain because the water is pooling at the high end of the pan?
+Or when your shower won’t drain because the water is pooling at the high end of the pan?

 I’ve been guilty of traveling miles to a great destination, only to realize I’d forgotten the campervan jacks and other leveling gear.

 Of course that led to using rocks, wood, dirt… whatever was handy, to raise or lower one or more corners of the van.

 While many larger RV’s have built-in jacks for campers, some automatic, this is less common with Campervans and other Class B campers.

 That’s okay, there’s plenty of great gear available for leveling your van.

 An unlevel van can impact some surprising and unexpected aspects of your campervan experience.